Video Yesteryear

-Video Yesteryear of Sandy Hook, Connecticut was the largest catalog retailer of public domain films on VHS, Betamax, and 8mm film beginning in 1978.
-Originally known as Radio Yesteryear from 1967, the company distributed old radio shows on LP records, audio cassettes, reel-to-reel, and, for a short time, 8-track tapes.
+Video Yesteryear, Inc., was an American distributor and retailer of public domain films, archival radio shows, and film soundtracks.
+It was founded in 1965 by J. David Goldin, who originally operated the company from his home in Croton-on-Hudson, New York, before moving to Sandy Hook, Connecticut.
+Formerly known as Radio Yesteryear, the company distributed old radio shows on LP records, audio cassettes, reel-to-reel, and, for a short time, 8-track tapes.
+Beginning in 1978, the company began releasing public domain films on VHS, Betamax, and 8 mm film.